RocketChat/docs-old/developer-guides/rest-api/users/list/README.md

 # List

-Gets all of the users in the system and their information, the result is only limited to what the callee has access to view.
+Gets all of the users in the system and their information, the result is only limited to what the callee has access to view (Requires `view-d-room` permission at least).
 It supports the [Offset, Count, and Sort Query Parameters](../../offset-and-count-and-sort-info/) along with [Query and Fields Query Parameter](../../query-and-fields-info/).

 | URL | Requires Auth | HTTP Method |